brandonmcclure/Spooky-Screensaver/README.md

 ### Prerequisites

 You should be able to right click on the .scr file and install.
+I have tested this on Windows 10 home.

 ## License